gXLg/libr-getter/README.md

 ## Config
 * `/librget config notify <true/false>` - enable/disable sound notification when finding an enchantment (default: false).
-* `/librget config autotool <true/false>` - enable/disable automatic tool selection (default: true):
+* `/librget config autoTool <true/false>` - enable/disable automatic tool selection (default: true).
   * When true: each time before breaking the lectern mod chooses most efficient tool, which has more than 10 durability points.
   * When false: mod remembers which tool you are holding when starting the process and switches to exactly this tool each time before breaking.
     If holding nothing or a non-tool item, no tool will be picked.
+  * This config has no effect when manual mode is enabled
-* `/librget config actionbar <true/false>` - enable/disable logging found enchantments into the action bar instead of chat (default: false).
+* `/librget config actionBar <true/false>` - enable/disable logging found enchantments into the action bar instead of chat (default: false).
 * `/librget config lock <true/false>` - enable/disable locking the trades after match (default: false).
   * In order to lock a trade you will need to have one of the following inventory configurations:
     * 24 paper to sell and 9 emeralds to buy a bookshelf.
     * 1 book and an amount of emeralds equalling to the most expensive expected book.
+  * This config has no effect when manual mode is enabled
-* `/librget config removegoal <true/false>` - enable/disable removing the goal from goals list when being found (default: false).
+* `/librget config removeGoal <true/false>` - enable/disable removing the goal from goals list when being found (default: false).
   * When false: when an enchantment is found, the `(remove)`-button will appear in the message.
-* `/librget config checkupdate <true/false>` - enable/disable checking if a new update has been released (default: true).
+* `/librget config checkUpdate <true/false>` - enable/disable checking if a new update has been released (default: true).
-  * The update message will appear once on the first world/server join.
+  * An update message will appear in the chat once on the first world/server join.
 If you have [<kbd>Mod Menu</kbd>](https://modrinth.com/mod/modmenu), it will show you a blue dot whenever a new version is available, regardless of this config.
 * `/librget config warning <true/false>` - enable/disable warning when custom enchantments format is used (default: true).
 * `/librget config offhand <true/false>` - enable/disable putting the lectern in the offhand for higher efficiency (default: false).
   * The process becomes a bit more efficient if you don't have to switch slots in order to place the lectern.
   * Note: you will need to have more than one lectern in your inventory in order to increase efficiency.
   * Note: you can also place the lectern in the offhand without the `offhand` config and it will remain there.
+  * This config has no effect when manual mode is enabled
 * `/librget config manual <true/false>` - enable/disable manual mode (default: false).
   * Manual mode disables the automatic breaking and replacing of lecterns as well as trade locking, and gives you more control about the functionality.
-  * When switched on, upon finding an enchantment from the goals list, the mod will switch to a state, where you can not break any lecterns.
+  * When enabled, upon finding an enchantment from the goals list, the mod will switch to a state, where you can not break any lecterns.
     To finish the process you will have to use `/librget stop`.
-* `/librget config waitlose <true/false>` - enable/disable waiting for villager to lose profession (default: false).
+* `/librget config waitLose <true/false>` - enable/disable waiting for villager to lose profession (default: false).
   * Villagers will usually update the profession, when the lectern is replaced.
     Although, in some situations, server-side lag may be so high, that this doesn't happen.
     If you experience lags, this option is recommended to turn on.
   * The waiting mode will slow down the process by around 1-2 ticks without lag, but will guarantee, that the villager updates its profession.
+  * When manual mode is enabled, during this waiting the placing of the lectern is disabled on the client
 * `/librget config safeChecker <true/false>` - enable/disable the safe checker (default: true).
   * Checks if the villager could interfere with the placing process by running over the lecterns position.
-  * Checks if the block above the lectern or the surrounding blocks are solid.
   * If the villager is inside a vehicle, the test if positive by default.
+* `/librget config timeout <int [0; 20]>` - Time in seconds to wait for a villager to update its profession before replacing the lectern
+  * If set to 0, this option is disabled
+  * If set to any other number, the mod will hang in a state, where it waits for the villager to accept the librarian profession for the specified amount of time, until it reaches the timeout, then it will break and replace the lectern again
+  * This config has no effect when manual mode is enabled

 # View Config
 You can use `/librget config <config>` to print out the currently set value.